Editas Medicine (EDIT)

 Inbound Investments

-- In the second quarter of 2025, Editas Medicine received a milestone payment from Bristol Myers Squibb following the acceptance of the first Investigational New Drug (IND) or Clinical Trial Application (CTA) for the CD19 HD Allo CAR T program, part of their collaboration.
+- A milestone payment was triggered in the second quarter of 2025 from the collaboration agreement with Bristol Myers Squibb, following the acceptance of the first Investigational New Drug (IND)/Clinical Trial Application (CTA) for the CD19 HD Allo CAR T program.

 Outbound Investments